How To Write A Whistleblowing Policy & Downloadable Template

 - You use tools and platforms that help protect their identity during and after submitting a report.

-- At no time will the organisation force the informant to reveal their identity.
+- At no time will the organization force the informant to reveal their identity.

 - The informant can refuse to answer questions they feel could identify themselves.